How This Tool Works

 Jump-start your understanding with these essential tips

-Therapy timing matters as much as cost.
-A high urgency setting weights speed more heavily in the recommendation, while low urgency favours the cheapest route.
+A high urgency setting weights speed more heavily; low urgency favours the cheapest route.
+Pick what reflects your situation, not what you wish were true.

-A single private session may look affordable, but 12 sessions over 3 months adds up.
-Enter a realistic weekly budget so the tool can flag feasibility.
+A single private session can look affordable, but 12 sessions adds up.
+Enter a realistic weekly budget so the tool can flag whether you can sustain it.

-A typical CBT course is 6 to 20 sessions.
-Run the planner with both ends to see how overall cost and route recommendations change.
+A typical CBT course is 6–20 sessions.
+Run the planner with both ends of that range to see how the recommendation shifts.

-NHS waiting lists vary throughout the year.
-If your referral timeline changes or your budget shifts, re-run to get updated recommendations.
+NHS waiting lists shift through the year.
+If your referral timeline or budget changes, re-run the planner to refresh the comparison.

 Step-by-Step Guide